Education in Saudi Arabia

-Public education—from primary education through college—is open to every Saudi citizen.
-The second largest governmental spending in Saudi Arabia goes for education.
+Public education in Saudi Arabia—from primary education through college—is open to every Saudi citizen.
+Education is the second-largest sector of government spending in Saudi Arabia.
 Saudi Arabia spends 8.8% of its gross domestic product on education, which is nearly double the global average of 4.6%.
+Saudi Arabia is an Islamic country and therefore Islam is interwoven in every part of society, also in education.
 Islamic studies are part of the education system alongside scientific and social studies that vary from educational institution to another.
+Important goals of education in Saudi Arabia are to teach the students the economic, religious and social norms of the country.
+They also want to reduce the high illiteracy.
+The education system consists of 3 levels: primary education, intermediate education and secondary education.